skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 Another change is how we get the cpu count.
 In linux, I am using a kernel specific result that gets the number of CPU's assigned to this session instead of the total number on the system.
 This doesn't apply to OSX, so we use the generic os.cpu_count method.

 The paths that are appropriate for OSX storage are annoying for containing spaces in the paths, in addition to being long.
-Sine these were mostly hard coded before, this becomes a configuration method that returns the correct paths based on the detected operation environment.
+Since these were mostly hard coded before, this becomes a configuration method that returns the correct paths based on the detected operation environment.

-Finally, I can add a new Process Manager for `launchd`, what OSX uses for managing services.
+Finally, I can add a new Process Manager for `launchd`, which OSX uses for managing services.

 #### Refactor utils